davea42/libdwarf-code/README.md

     /path/to/code/configure --help

 By default configure compiles and uses libdwarf.a.
+With `--enable-shared --disable-sttic"
-With `--enable-shared` appended to the configure step, both libdwarf.a and libdwarf.so are built and the runtimes built will reference libdwarf.so.
+appended to the configure step, libdwarf.so is built and the runtimes built will reference libdwarf.so.

 If you get a build failure that mentions something about test/ and missing .Po object files